Peuserik/hdw-rtmp/README.md

 # What is this about

-RTMP Server with integrated minimal hdw player for streaming and watching the stream.
-Simple basic auth for protecting the content
-Including hls Streaming.
+NGINX server with RTMP-module and index page with three players to watch the stream. hdw player on the main page - free flash player with rtmp capabilities. html5 video tag for DASH player on "mobile" page and for a HLS player for Apple or HLS compatible devices/software Simple basic auth for protecting the content.
 But only in Source Output right now.

 ---
 ## Contents